As India coronavirus cases spike, experts daunted by prospect of South Asia spread

 Last week, U.S. intelligence sources told Reuters that India’s available countermeasures and the potential for the virus to spread its dense population was a focus of serious concern.

-India’s government says it has screened more than one million travelers, boosted its testing capabilities and set up isolation wards in all major cities with international airports.
+India’s government says it has screened more than one million travellers, boosted its testing capabilities and set up isolation wards in all major cities with international airports.

 But 450 million of India’s 1.3 billion people are estimated to be migrants, with vast numbers packing its rail and road systems daily meaning controlling any spread would be a huge challenge.